andrew-codechimp/HA-Battery-Notes/docs/services.md

 The service will raise a seperate [battery_threshold](./events/battery_threshold) event for each device that have a battery low status.

-You can use this service call as a reminder that is convenient to you, e.g. when you wake up, once a week etc.  The event has a boolean data item `scheduled` to determine if the event was raised by this service or the device battery going to a low state."
+You can use this service call as a reminder that is convenient to you, e.g. when you wake up, once a week etc.  The event has a boolean data item `scheduled` to determine if the event was raised by this service or the device battery going to a low state.

 See how to use this service in the [community contributions](./community.md)